 For those who like this sort of trivia, Rocketship X-M went on to be nominated for the Best Dramatic Presentation for the 1951 Hugo Awards, which were actually held retroactively in 2001.
 (The film lost the Hugo to George Pal's Destination Moon.)

 On this day in 1958 (in France), The Deadly Mantis crawled into theatres.
-Directed by Nathan Juran, the feature starred Craig Stevens, William Hopper, and Alix Talton.
+Directed by Nathan Juran from a story by Martin Berkeley and William Alland, the feature starred Craig Stevens, William Hopper, Alix Talton, and others.
 Here's the plot summary as provided by IMDB.com:

 "A giant prehistoric praying mantis, recently freed from the Arctic ice, voraciously preys on American military at the DEW Line and works its way south."